 Flight Medic Height & Weight Requirements

-Unlike ambulance EMT and paramedic requirements, flight paramedics have additional height and weight requirements as well.
-While there isn’t an official height or weight maximum nationwide, individual companies may have restrictions (for example, many companies prefer their flight staff be under 250 lbs).
+The height and weight requirements are unique requirements for flight paramedics, setting them apart from ambulance EMT and paramedic requirements.
+While there isn’t an official height or weight nationwide standard, individual companies may have restrictions (for example, some companies may prefer their flight staff to be under 250 lbs).

 Flight Paramedic Education